 Desertification is not a problem that is usually associated with Denmark.
-Yet 60 meters above the sea, the Rubjerg Knude Lighthouse is slowly being claimed by shifting sands that have caused the lighthouse to be abandoned for 10 years, and will eventually cause its complete destruction.
+Yet 60 meters above the sea, the Rubjerg Knude Lighthouse is slowly being claimed by shifting sands that have caused the structure to be abandoned for over 10 years, and will eventually cause its complete destruction.

-Wind from the North Sea blasts up the cliffs toward the lighthouse, and has steadily caused sands to shift and bury the structure.
-Since its creation, the coast has eroded at a rate of 5 feet per year, rapidly changing the landscape around the lighthouse.
+Wind from the North Sea blasts up the cliffs toward the lighthouse, and has steadily caused sands to move and bury the structure.
+Since its creation, the coast has eroded at a rate of five feet per year, rapidly changing the landscape around the lighthouse.

 The lighthouse stopped functioning in 1968, and stayed alive for a few more decades as a museum and coffee shop.
 But slowly, the force of the sand overtook the lighthouse, causing its abandonment in 2002.
 Efforts in the 1990s were taken to plant grass and other foliage to stop the spread of the sand, yet anything that was done, was overpowered with ease by the sweeping dunes and erosion.